 But some of you feel an inner calling to commit yourself more deeply and to strive for more.
+You yearn to do it in a community of similarly committed seekers.
 It is for you that I have created the vowed order.
 The five levels interweave the ancient and modern.
-The sages gave us a well-defined process that every yogi goes through organically once they get shaktipat and continue their practices.
+The sages gave us a well-defined process that every yogi goes through organically once they get Shaktipat and as they continue their practices.
 I’ve been watching Svaroopis go through this for decades, in a thoroughly modern way.

 With love and blessings,